blackwood821/mi-centos-7/README.md

-# Centos 7 ISO Builder
+# RHEL 7 ISO Builder

-This repo allows one to create a custom CentOS 7 ISO with the necessary packages and tooling for deploying on SmartOS and the Joyent Public Cloud.
+This repo allows one to create a custom RHEL 7 ISO with the necessary packages and tooling for deploying on SmartOS and the Joyent Public Cloud.

 ## Requirements